Locations:

 What are some of your favorite CCLCM experiences?

-One of my favorite experiences here has been being a part of Stethos, our medical humanities journal.
-I served as an editor for the first couple of years and am now co-editor-in-chief.
-I’m constantly in awe of the talent in our community.
-It’s refreshing to read different perspectives and look at medicine through a humanistic lens.
+One of my favorite experiences at CCLCM has been being involved with Stethos, our medical humanities journal.
+I served as an editor during my first couple years of medical school and have served as co-editor-in-chief during my third and fourth years.
+I’m constantly in awe of the creativity and artistic talent of folks in our community and beyond.
+Viewing medicine through a humanistic lens provides me with a refreshing reminder as to why I chose to enter this profession.

-I also had the privilege of co-leading the school’s book club in my second year here.
-Not only did I get to connect with my peers over books but we also hosted amazing guests like Nobel Prize-winning physician and biochemist Robert Lefkowitz, MD, who spoke about his journey to becoming a physician-scientist.
+I also had the privilege of co-leading our school’s book club during my second year.
+Not only did I get to connect with my peers over books, but we also hosted amazing guests such as Nobel Prize-winning physician-scientist Robert Lefkowitz, MD, who spoke about his career journey.

 Tell us about your research year project.